Workers Compensation Retaliation – Employer Retaliation – St. Louis Work Comp

 What is Protected Concerted Activity?

-This is a legal term that is used in labor policy to help define employee protection against retaliation from their employer.
+This is a legal term used in labor policy to help define employee protection against retaliation from their employer.
 According to the 1935 National Labor Relations Act, employees are not allowed to be fired, suspended, or penalized in other ways for participating in certain protected activities.
 Being injured at work and filing a workers comp claim, as a result, is one such protected activity.

 The law protects the worker from the following actions: